acorn-io/docs/docs/50-advanced/05-publishing.md

 title: Building and Publishing Acorn Images
 ---

 Once the application is in a state where it is ready to move to test and production you will need to build an Acorn image and publish it to a registry.
 Acorn images are only accessible to the Acorn namespace they were built in.
-In order to use them in other namespaces or on other Kubernetes clusters, the images need to be tagged and published to a registry.
+In order to use them in other projects, the images need to be tagged and published to a registry.

 ## Building and tagging an Acorn image